 Argaty Farm, best known as a red kite feeding station now has a wildlife hide on the edge of a piece of woodland.
 I was there the week after it opened and I think it was still a bit of a work-in-progress but I’ve seen some great photos from there since.
 This hide is unique to all the others I’ve visited in that it has viewing windows at ground level so you can (if not too tall, or if on your own) lie on the floor and take eye-level images.
 Again, light was challenging, and it was a sunny day in June, so take medium length lenses with large aperture.
 I used my Nikkor 70-200mm F2.8 until it broke… Featured in this blog.

 Black Isle Photography Hides – Set in woodland on the Black Isle (obviously!), one of a few hides run by James Roddie.
 I visited in 2016, nice site, but unfortunately the squirrels took the day off, except for a brief 30 minutes or so.
-I believe this is unusual, so if you’re up that way it’s worth a visit.
-James also has a crested tit site (I visited last March, great views of the cresties) and a pine marten hide which I’m looking forward to visiting later this summer.
+However I was back in July 2019 to photograph the pine martens and saw quite a few squirrels then.
+It’s a very photogenic site.
+James also has a crested tit site (I visited last March, great views of the cresties).

 That’s the hides I’ve had the pleasure of visiting.
 There are a few others I know I can recommend, even without having been there myself – Andy Howard‘s hide near Inverness – he has some fantastic flying squirrel and backlit squirrels (sometimes both of those in one image!).
 Loch Visions have a hilltop hide in Argyll, South of Oban that I intend to visit this year as it looks quite unique.
 If you’re thinking of a week at the wonderful Aigas Field Centre near Beauly, then they now have red squirrels and a hide (plus a pine marten hide, and beavers).
 Fab place, but the squirrels have returned since I was last there.